thealice/maker_marketplace/shop-planning.md

 [] shop owners can update items via the shop page: accepts_nested_attributes_for :items, allow_destroy: true, reject_if: proc { |attr| attr['name'].blank? }

+[x] Add "Add new item" to Nav if user only has one shop [x] Add "Add Item" to Nav with dropdown for which shop to add to if user has more than one shop [x] Add has_one_shop? user method
+[x] Add has_many_shops? user method

 ITEM Attributes (Relative to Shops but seperated (nested attributes?): CHANGE ITEM to PRODUCT??